didicodes/didicodes/README.md

 ### Here to learn more about Edidiong?
 You are in the right place. 💛

-Edidiong Asikpo is a Senior Developer Advocate based in Nigeria.
-She is passionate about sharing her knowledge of software development and developer advocacy through technical articles, videos, and social media.

-Edidiong has given over 100+ talks at tech events worldwide and continues to play a significant role in building developer communities in Africa.
-She is a Certified Kubernetes Application Developer and Open Source contributor.
+Edidiong is a Senior Developer Advocate with skills in software engineering, technical writing, community building, video creation, and public speaking.
+Over the years, she has improved the developer experience of several tech companies' products, created technical content, and implemented initiatives that increased awareness, drove sales, and made the company a thought leader in their respective sectors.

 When she's not doing anything tech-related, she travels across the world, takes beautiful pictures, and analyzes movies.